AlynxZhou/hikaru-coffee/README.md

 ## Router

-Load files and generate routes and save files.
+Load files and generate routes and render page and post context with templates and save files.

 ## Renderer